 Cons of Being a Private Lawyer

-- Limited Resources: Private lawyers often lack the resources available.
-To those working for firms or the government.
+- Limited Resources: Private lawyers often lack the resources available to those working for firms or the government.
 They do not have access to the same resources and technology as those in larger settings.
 It can be challenging to achieve the best outcome for their clients.

 What do lawyers see as the single greatest flaw in the court system?

 When attempting to access the legal system and receive a fair ruling.
 This is due to the high costs associated with legal representation.
 With the complexity of the legal system.

-That they are entitled to and are unable to access the legal system due to financial constraints, this is a significant issue that lawyers believe needs to address.
+That they are entitled to and cannot access the legal system due to financial constraints is a significant issue that lawyers believe needs to be addressed.
 To ensure the fair and fair functioning of the court system.

 Why do most lawyers never go to court?

-For example, many lawyers specialize in corporate law, estate planning, intellectual property.
-Also real estate, tax law, and other transactional matters, which are all areas of law.
+For example, many lawyers specialize in corporate law, estate planning, and intellectual property.
+Also, real estate, tax law, and other transactional matters are all areas of law.

 Many lawyers never go to court because they use in-house at corporations or government agencies.
-These lawyers are responsible for drafting documents.
-Providing legal advice and negotiating deals.
+These lawyers are responsible for drafting documents, providing legal advice,, and negotiating deals.

 Some lawyers never go to court because they do not want to.
 Litigation can be expensive, adversarial, and time-consuming.
 Some lawyers choose to focus on areas of law.
-That are more collaborative and do not need court appearances.
+They are more collaborative and do not need court appearances.